-The guided tour of Royal Canadian Mint in French or English is a great way to learn how coins are made.
+The guided tour of the Royal Canadian Mint in French or English is a great way to learn how coins are made.
 Interestingly, you get to touch and hold the world’s first million dollar coin here.
 The tickets cost around USD 8 per person and tour timings are from 10 in the morning to 4 in the evening.
 We’d recommend booking the tour in advance.

 8. RIDEAU CANAL

 The UNESCO World Heritage Site and a National Historic Site of Canada, the Rideau Canal connects Kingston, Ontario, to Ottawa with its many lakes, and rivers.
 You can leisurely walk along its beautiful green banks.

 Cycle lovers can rent a bike to explore the canal by riding a bicycle along the dedicated pathways running on both sides of the canal.

 If you happen to visit in May, you’d be lucky to see the tulips bloom along the canal.
 That’s when the Canadian Tulip Festival is celebrated.

 To get the different perspective of the capital of Canada, take a Rideau Canal Cruise that takes you from downtown to Dows Lake.
 They use the eco-friendly electric boats, to tell you if you too believe in responsible tourism like us.

 Canoeing and Kayaking are popular ways to explore the canal from spring through fall.

 Located in the oldest stone building of Ottawa on the canal, Bytown Museum showcases the history of the creation of the canal.
 See the way Ottawa Locks (gates to make the water navigable) are operated the way they were 200 years back, manually.